Uberi/AutoHotkey.net-Website-Generator/README.md

 ### Output
 * _OutputDirectory_ - The local directory to save the generated website.
-* _InlineCSS_ - Inline the CSS stylesheet within the HTML page.
-Useful for making websites self contained.
-* _RelativeLinks_ - Rewrite links to make them relative to the webpage if possible.
+* _RelativeLinks_ - Rewrite links to scripts to make them relative to the webpage if possible.
 * _DownloadResources_ - Download resources such as scripts and images to the website directory, to make the generated website self contained.

 [AutoHotkey Forums]: http://www.autohotkey.com/forum/